by: Anita Kamiel, RN, MPS

 - Let your body get used to the heat.
 If you go on vacation to a place with temperatures that you are not accustomed to, allow a few days for your body to adapt to these new conditions.

-Be aware of your own limitations and the seriousness of the summer weather.
-Don’t allow your idea of what you could do in the past keep you from taking care of your health now.
-Younger people should check on older loved ones often to make sure they are safe.
+Elders need to be aware of their limitations and the seriousness of the summer weather.
+They cannot allow their idea of what they could do in the past keep them from taking care of their health now.
+Moreover, younger people should check on older loved ones often to make sure they are safe.
 Assist the elderly and remind them to drink frequently.
 Keep your cool this summer and maintain your health.